ices-taf/doc/procedure.md

 > are indeed the data that the model uses.<br>
 > Sometimes it's practical to have the `input.R` script read/copy/move files
 > that are not in the TAF file format.<br>
-> Input files containing data in model-specific format are written in the
+> The input files, containing data in model-specific format, are written in the
 > `input` folder, ready for the next step.

 </details>